shivamrai27/Hotel-Management/README.md

 # Hotel-Management
-Click on branches
+#Click on branches option
-and you will see Master or main branch now there is the file
+#and you will see Active Branch section
+#in active brach section click on Master